Begin Main Content Area

 Pennsylvania Code Regulations

-The official version of Pennsylvania's education regulations may be found at the PA Code, Title 22 website in both web page (HTML) and Adobe PDF formats.
+The official version of Pennsylvania's education regulations may be found at the PA Code, Title 22 website.

 Pennsylvania Public School Code